 As already stated a number of times, in a Data Warehouse decision support environment we are interested in the big picture, we want to look at the data from a macro level instead of the micro level.
 For a macroscopic view aggregates are used.
 In this example we look at the sales volume i.e. number of items sold as a function of product, time and geography.
 Note that all three of them are dimensions.
-The proceed with the analysis, a cube structure will be first created such that each dimension of the cube will correspond to each identified dimension, and within each dimension will be the corresponding hierarchy.
-The example further shows how the dimensions are "rolled-out" i.e. Province into divisions, then division into district, then district into city and finally cities into zones.
+The proceed with the analysis, a cube structure will be first created such that each dimension of the cube will correspond to each identified dimension, and within each dimensions are "rolled-out" i.e. Province into divisions, then division into district, then district into city and finally cities into zones.
 Note that weeks could be rolled into a year and at the same time months can be rolled into quarters and quarters rolled into years.
 Based on these three dimensions a cube is created and shown in figure-11.1.

-Cube Operations
+11.3 Cube Operations